 Linda is the coauthor of Waging Peace in Our Schools (Beacon Press, 1996), editor of Schools with Spirit: Nurturing the Inner Lives of Children and Teachers (Beacon Press, 2001), chapter contributor to Forever After: New York City Teachers on 9/11 (Teacher College Press, 2006), and author of Building Emotional Intelligence (Sounds True, 2008, 2014).
 She has authored and/or co-authored over 25 articles and book chapters.
-Linda has received numerous awards including: Educational Innovator by the National Education Association; the Richard R. Green Distinguished Educator Award; the Spirit of Crazy Horse Award for “creating courage in discouraged youth.” and the International Education and Resource Network (iEARN) 2001 Making a Difference Award.
+Linda has received numerous awards including the Educational Innovator by the National Education Association; the Richard R. Green Distinguished Educator Award; the Spirit of Crazy Horse Award for “creating courage in discouraged youth”; and the International Education and Resource Network (iEARN) 2001 Making a Difference Award.

 Linda was a Senior Scholar at the Fetzer Institute, a nonprofit organization that supports research and education in the relationship between body, mind, and spirit, from 1998-2001 and is currently a Fellow of the George Lucas Educational Foundation and the Mind & Life Institute.
 More recently, Linda was appointed to the Council of Distinguished Educators of the National Commission on Social, Emotional & Academic Development and is currently the Senior Curriculum Advisor for the Social, Emotional, and Ethical (SEE) Learning Program at the Center for Contemplative Science and Compassion-Based Ethics at Emory University which seeks to develop a guiding curriculum framework based on Compassion to be integrated into Kindergarten-Higher Education worldwide.